追踪 API¶

 W3C Trace Context specification.

-For specific OTel values in TraceState
+For specific OTel values in TraceState, see the

 TraceState Handling document.

-, a boolean indicating whether the SpanContext was received from
+IsRemote, a boolean indicating whether the SpanContext was received from

 somewhere else or locally generated, see IsRemote.

-be the only way to create a SpanContext
+be the only way to create a SpanContext.
+This functionality MUST be fully

 implemented in the API, and SHOULD NOT be overridable.